rplec: An R package of placental epigenetic clock to estimate aging by DNA-methylation-based gestational age

 Conclusions

-Our R package precisely estimated DNAm-GA and our analytical framework could utilize DNAm-GA for placental aging study.
+Our R package could reduce the computational requirement to use our models and maintained the precision in estimating DNAm-GA and our analytical framework could utilize DNAm-GA for placental aging study.
 Our PlEC also allows individual assessment of placental aging in clinical settings via the residual DNAm-GA.
-Future studies are needed to refine the first residual GA estimation and reduce the number of predictors while maintaining the accuracy.